pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 ```

 And that pretty much sums it up for the model.
 Now lets head to the visualization
-of the data returned from Elastic Search.
+of the data returned from ES.

 Setting up Controllers and Views
 --------------------------------